user-sbd/dev/notes/personal/music/sadsong.typ

   i’m my own hero, baby, you my only arc \

   we reach the sky, leave the struggle in the past \
-  but the tec and the wok got me movin kinda fast \
+  but the tec and the wok got me movin fast \
   life a marathon, but i’m sprintin with no map \
   still i keep it real, ‘cause my heart’s where i’m at \
   chillin on yo block im crusing in a scatt \
+  yu know its us when the windows tinted black
 ]